W-Mills/rust-book/README.md

   - `use std::io::{self, Write};` => brings `std::io` and `std::io::Write`into scope
   - `use std::collections::*;` => Glob operator brings all public items from `std::collections` into scope
 ---
-# Common Collections Ch.
+# Common Collections: Ch.
 8

 - **Vector** for storing more than one value with all values next to each other in memory ([Link to Documentation](https://doc.rust-lang.org/std/vec/struct.Vec.html))
   - Data is stored on the heap